World Social Marketing Conference 2025

 Director, Social Marketing @ Griffith | Griffith University, Australia

-Join us for an evening of drinks and snacks at the Networking Reception, hosted on the University campus.
+Join us for an early evening drink and light bite at the WSMC Welcome Reception, hosted on the University campus.
 This is a great chance to meet other attendees, speakers, and industry leaders in a relaxed setting.

 6 NOVEMBER